Princess Kate: Kate Middleton Says She’s ‘Very Lucky’ To Be A Real Princess

-Kate Middleton news followers know that Middleton isn’t very often called ‘Princess,’ but she has all the magic that any princess should have.
+Kate Middleton followers know that Middleton isn’t called ‘Princess’ very often, but she has all the magic that any princess should have.
 Middleton is properly known as Catherine, Duchess of Cambridge, wife of Prince William, Duke of Cambridge.
-Her friends call her Kate, and her job description on palace and official documents is Princess.
+Her friends call her Kate, and her job description on the palace and official documents is Princess.

 Kate’s “public-facing persona is in fact pretty low-key: there is not much about her that shouts, ‘I am a princess; make way,'” according to Vanity Fair, and yet the children at the East Anglia Children’s Hospice recognized the Princess in Kate right away.
 They might not have understood that Kate’s husband, Prince William, would one day be King of England with Queen Kate at his side, but they knew they were in the presence of a real princess.